jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So what the heck are good political choices today?
 Who are the good guys?
 Every newspaper, politician, and political party says they're fighting for the good of our civilization.
 But politics has so much disagreement.
 How can the regular person know the difference between heroes and villains?

-So there you are, on Main Street, looking up, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
+So there you are, on Main Street, looking up today, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 You ask if Fox News is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?
 The questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If so, why does my "green" obsessed company force me to drive to work every day?

 It's all very confusing and emotional.
 Yet you have to pick sides.
 After all, you're part of the player god as much as anyone else.
 Wouldn't it be cool if a philosophy showed you the difference between good and bad politics today?
 It is cool; it's calming to understand politics.
 And it's one reason why I wrote this book.
 So I, and whoever reads it, can better understand what's wrong with our society today.
 I also wrote this book to create a new philosophy.
 Once that'll let us upgrade to, and finally enjoy the greater independence, dignity, and freedom, of the glorious Computer Age.

 ## Your Politics Is Hard to See, Because You Are Changing

-Philosophies are created to help organize society.
-They have high, and often hard to understand, ideals of a "just and good society".
-There are many options to choose from, such as Athen's Democracy, Rome's Republic, Royal Monarchy.
+Philosophies are created to help organize society with high, and often hard to understand, ideals of a "just and good society".
+There are many philosophies to choose from, such as Athen's Democracy, Rome's Republic, Royal Monarchy.
 The trick is to pick one that helps society use modern technology to solve real-life problems, and hence give people a happy life.

 When a computer player in a civilization game upgrades technology, we can see the game change technology.
 Installing a sewer, damning a river, building a road, is very obvious.
-But we can't see philosophy change so easily; it exists in our minds.
-Thus we have ideals in our heads that we sometimes don't understand.
+But we can't see philosophy change because it exists in our minds.
+Thus we have philosopical ideals in our heads that we sometimes don't understand.

 For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
 But we're unsure what that means in everyday life.
 And this is what ideologies are for: Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 All today's ideologies idealize "Life, liberty, and the pursuit of happiness," but each ideology has its own interpretation.
 They fight for your attention by calling themselves heroes and the other villains.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrimyHonestFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 We can see buildings grow, expand, transform.
-Similarly, choosing which technology and philosophy you want is also a simple click.
+Similarly, choosing which philosophy you want is also a simple click.
 It's just so damn hard to see when it comes to philosophy and politics because it's our minds that are changing.

 That being said, people are good at picking an ideology and then fighting for their political opinions.
-It's relatively easy to argue, vote, watch TV, and listen to radio shows.
+It's relatively easy to pick an ideology and vote, watch TV, and listen to radio shows.
 But understanding our political views is entirely different.
 Few people say, "My family is old money.
 I have a huge trust fund.
 So I'm coasting through life.".
 Instead, that person says, "White privilege doesn't exist stupid!"
 Nobody says, "I'm gullible, and I work with lots of Liberal Arts graduates, so I don't like Trump because the crowd hates him."
 Instead, that person says, "Trump is not presidential!"

 The point is, even with ideologies to guide our opinions, the real reason for our political views is hard to know.
 We all look up at the same ideologies; we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?